DevGrow/devgrow.github.io/_posts/2010-07-15-bbc-redesign.markdown

 - bbc redesign design web-design usability
 ---

 If you haven't been to the [BBC News](http://www.bbc.co.uk/news/) page lately, check it out!
 They've completely revamped the site, changing the header, typography and element positioning among other things.
-While I like the changes overall, I would have done a few things slightly differently to make the site more user friendly.<!-- more -->
+While I like the changes overall, I would have done a few things slightly differently to make the site more user friendly.